 After exercise, focus on consuming carbohydrates, protein, and healthy fats.
 Remember to hydrate properly after practice.
 Also, avoid foods high in sugar.
 As for timing, you should eat a small meal or snack 30 to 60 minutes post-workout to refuel, but it will depend on the intensity of your training and its duration.

 Author’s tip: Green Chef is a meal kit delivery service specializing in organic and other high-quality ingredients.
 It works with local farms and producers to provide healthy and nutritious food.
-Read my colleague's tested review to learn more about this company that works within the HelloFresh umbrella.
+Read our tested review to learn more about this company that works within the HelloFresh umbrella.

 The following table contains a summary of foods you should consume after Pilates: